Loyalists and Radicals in Maryland

 The term "county party" was used to describe those delegates and appointed officials of the "family party."
 Members of the "family party" owed their positions and income to the proprietor and therefore guarded his prerogative and interests in the province.

 David Scaggs, p.
 175; John V.L.
 McMahon, An Historical View of the Colony of Maryland (Baltimore, 1831), vol. I, p.
 438.

 Paul H. Smith, ed., Letters of the Delegates to Congress: 1774-1789 (Washington, D.C., 1979), vol. IV, p.
-333; Letter of Thomas Stone to James Hollyday, May 20, 1776, in Paul H. Smith, Letters of the Delegates to Congress
+333; Letter of Thomas Stone to James Hollyday, May 20, 1776, in Paul H. Smith, Letters of the Delegates to Congress, p.
+47.

 Ibid., p.
-160; Letter of Thomas Stone to Maryland Council of Safety, June 11, 1776, in Paul H. Smith, Letters of the Delegates to Congress
+160; Letter of Thomas Stone to Maryland Council of Safety, June 11, 1776, in Paul H. Smith, Letters of the Delegates to Congress, p.
+311.

 John V.L.
 McMahon, p.
 431.